Store-and-Forward Teledermatology: Definition, Benefits, and Applications

 Covered in this article:

-Store-and-forward (SAF) Teledermatology, also known as asynchronous teledermatology, is changing the way dermatologists deliver care.
+Store and forward teledermatology (also known as asynchronous teledermatology) is changing the way dermatology providers deliver care.
 Patients are requesting dermatology care now, but providers have limited resources and a very high volume of patients.

-Store-and-forward teledermatology can help providers attract new patients to their clinic, keep up with this demand, and avoid physician burnout by enabling them to offer efficient, virtual care at convenience to both them and their patients.
+This technology can help providers keep up with the demand by enabling them to offer efficient, virtual care that is convenient to both them and their patients.

 This article covers the basics, including the definition of store-and-forward teledermatology, its benefits, and its applications.

-Store-and-forward Teledermatology is defined as a asynchronous telehealth visit in dermatology powered by the transmission of images and other health-related information from a patient to a provider or from a primary healthcare provider to a specialist through telehealth software for dermatologists.
+Store and forward teledermatology, also known as asynchronous telehealth or store and forward telehealth in dermatology, is defined as a telehealth visit in dermatology powered by the transmission of images and other health-related information from a patient to a provider or from a provider to provider through telehealth software.
 In the United States, it is facilitated through a HIPAA-compliant platform.

-After receiving a patient’s information, the provider reviews it and carries out a medical encounter without interacting with the patient in real-time.
+After getting the patient’s information, the provider then reviews their information to carry out the medical encounter without interacting with the patient in real-time.

 In dermatology, the information typically shared includes the patient’s chief complaint, symptoms, medical history, and close-up images of the skin condition.

-Patients or the sending provider use a smartphone app or web portal to gather and send the information.
+Patients use a smartphone app or web portal to gather and send the information.
 The information collected is then accessible to the receiving provider via a web portal.

-Store-and-forward teledermatology offers more privacy to patients and increases flexibility for both patients and clinicians1.
+Store-and-forward teledermatology offers more privacy to patients and increases flexibility for both patients and clinicians.

-Example of an Asynchronous Teledermatology Process with Miiskin PRO
+Example of an store-and-forward teledermatology process with the Miiskin platform

 - Patients initiate a consultation request using the Miiskin app